tricia-holmes/rock-paper-scissors/README.md

 - After a round had been played the `wins` will be updated for the winner and the board will reset.
 It's now time to play another round!

 - Want to change it up?
-There's a `Change Game?` button in the bottom right-hand corner.
+There's a `Change Game?` button in the bottom left-hand corner.
 A player can click on this button to go back to the `home page` and select a different game mode.

 ### Difficult Mode 🌊 🔥 🌙 💕 ⚡️
 ___